 4-14.
-Child:Adult Ratios.
+Adult: Child Ratios.

-a.
-Installation programs will utilize the CYMS Labor Scheduling Tool or any authorized equivalent updates to schedule staff, particularly in-ratio staff.
+- a.
+Installation programs will utilize the CYMS Labor Scheduling Tool or any authorized equivalent updates to schedule staff, particularly in-ratio staff. - b.

-b.
 Staffing will be kept at ratio at all times.

 c.
 Staff to child/youth ratios in Table 4-3 will be maintained at all times of the day, indoors and outdoors with exceptions as outlined in Table 4-4 on the next page.
-Standardized IMCOM ratio sheets will be used for each program.
+Standardized HQ, IMCOM G9 CYS ratio sheets will be used for each program and are located on the CYS SharePoint site.